Buggy-Virus/buggy-virus.github.io/_posts/2017-10-3-tilt-toxicity-and-the-trench.markdown

 This perception is probably reinforced by the nature of snowballing team based games like Dota 2.
 Every once in awhile you will stomp a game due to a mix of factors, such as picks, the other team having players on tilt, or just random chance throughout the game.
 If a player ends up being the main beneficiary of the stomp, by having the most kills or by playing a core at the time, they might attribute this success to their play.
 The set of games that are stomps reinforces in the player’s mind that they are a higher MMR player.
 Conversely, whenever they lose, due to the fact that Dota 2 is often more a game of which team makes less mistakes than which team has better execution, they are offered a slew of excuses for blaming teammates for the loss in order to shield their ego.

-Now literally everyone thinks they are better than their MMR, and those who really aren’t, are provided a nice excuse of the Trench to rationalize why their MMR sits around 3.3K generally, instead of 4.5K (something I used to do) (I’m not 4.5K now, I’m just, more realistic).
+Now literally everyone thinks they are better than their MMR.
+If they aren't they can use the Trench as a nice excuse to rationalize why their MMR sits around 3.3K generally, instead of 4.5K (something I used to do) (I’m not 4.5K now, I’m just, more realistic).

 &nbsp;